BielLopes/FetonicaFinal/README.md

+### Optmization of photonics devices using Genetic Algs in COMSOL

-use: comsol batch -inputfile my_custom_lspr.class to run the code in terminal
+use: "comsol batch -inputfile my_custom_lspr.class" to run the code in terminal

 initialize count.txt with 0